N4D IN PARTNERSHIP WITH MINISTRY OF HEALTH GoE

 N4D support in 2025

 2025 has been a year focused on moving on from the theory (as set out in the OG/IR) to begin operationalising the NC-HDPTN approach in SD woredas that are exposed to different forms of fragility, and working with the MoH on donor resource mapping for the SD.
 This required technical work on some of the key tools for application at the sub-national level.
-Key amongst these were the Context Assessment and Needs Analysis Tools, which went through a detailed process for development by members of the TWG with N4D support.
+Key among these were the Context Assessment and Needs Analysis Tools (available soon), which went through a detailed process for development by members of the TWG with N4D support.

 The early intention was to have four pilot regions running in parallel in 2025; however, resource constraints and other obstacles have meant that by the last quarter of 2025, two pilots were well underway in Oromia Region-Moyale woreda and Central Ethiopia-Abeshge woreda.
 Currently the Moyale woreda piloting is at project launching status and Abeshge woreda is at the stage where joint analysis of field data has been collected.
 These regions experience different types of vulnerabilities and crisis, and they have high levels of malnutrition.
 All are actively engaged in the SD programme through woreda-based costed annual plans for implementation into which the NC-HDPTN is integrated.

-In October 2025, N4D attended (and financially supported) an MoH convened national TWG workshop to take stock of learning from the piloting and to review the tools to finalise the tools as a nationally endorsed resource.
-This well attended workshop involved the convening of four groups who each provided technical comments for finalizing the tools.
-The MoH team will utilize the lessons from two pilot woredas field assessment and oversee finalization and the TWG is expected to endorse the national tools in December 2025 (final tool to follow).
-At this workshop, the need to start work developing the communication and advocacy and monitoring and evaluation tools was agreed.
+In October 2025, N4D attended (and financially supported) an MoH convened national TWG workshop to take stock of learning from the piloting and to review the gaps needed to be filled in order to finalise the tools as a nationally endorsed resource.
+This well-attended workshop involved the convening of four groups that each provided technical comments for finalizing the tools.
+The MoH team will utilize the lessons from two pilot woreda field assessments and oversee finalization and the TWG is expected to endorse the national tools in December 2025 (to follow).
+At this workshop, it was agreed that work should start on developing the communication and advocacy and monitoring and evaluation tools.

 N4D, working alongside MoH colleagues, carried out a ‘light-touch’ mapping of donor resources for the SD and the NC-HDPTN in October 2025.
 This involved consultation with over 17 donors, private sector and foundation representatives to better understand the opportunities and constraints to more and better financing for nutrition in Ethiopia and to discuss progress with the SD, the financing needs to expand and achieve scale up by 2030 and to discuss the nexus approach.